Definition of a State Candidate & Committee

 Each candidate, through his or her candidate committee, shall file a registration statement with the appropriate filing officer giving the information required under s.
 11.0203 as soon as practicable after the individual qualifies as a candidate under s.
 11.0101 (1).

 Each candidate shall either designate a treasurer of his or her candidate committee to comply with the registration and reporting requirements, or serve as the treasurer and comply with the registration and reporting requirements.
 If the candidate appoints a treasurer, the candidate and the candidate's treasurer shall cosign the registration statement of the candidate's committee.

 Click here to register a State Candidate Committee.

 Click here to register a Political Action Committee.

 Click here to register a Conduit.

-Any state candidate or non-candidate committee who accepts contributions of $20,000 or more in any one election cycle must file electronically using the Board’s Campaign Finance Information System.
+Any state candidate or non-candidate committee who accepts contributions of $1,000 or more in any one election cycle must file electronically using the Board’s Campaign Finance Information System.
 The electronic filing requirement continues thereafter.
-Others may file on paper using the form that may be found by clicking here.

 The reporting requirement continues to apply until such time as a state candidate or non-candidate committee terminates his/her or its committee.

-Click here to access Chapter 11, Wisconsin State Statutes.
+Click here to access Chapter 11, Wisconsin State Statutes, current law as of 1/1/2016.
 (External Link)

 Click here to access Campaign Finance Manuals